Spine Centre

 Miyapur

-Dr. Sinivas Mukkamula – MBBS, MS, MCh(Neuro Surgery), Consultant Neuro & Spine Surgeon
+Dr. Sinivas Mukkamula – MBBS, MS, MCh(Neuro Surgery), Consultant Brain & Spine Surgeon

 Dr. Jyotheswara Reddy Gurijala – DNB(Ortho), FISS, Consultant Spine surgeon